Pa-Modou Kah: Coaching career

+Kah was named head coach for USL Championship club Phoenix Rising FC on 18 November 2024.

 Personal life

-In 2005, he was involved in a car accident in Peer, Belgium.
+In 2005, Kah was involved in a car accident in Peer, Belgium.
 He was accompanied by his girlfriend, his cousin, and a friend.
 His car was rear-ended while stopped at a routine road check, immediately killing his girlfriend but only inflicting minor injuries to Kah.
 In Roda JC's next match, referee Bjorn Kuipers held a minute of silence to in honour of Kah's girlfriend.
 During the game, Arouna Koné took his shirt off to reveal an undershirt which bore the inscription "For Kah".
-The referee showed Koné a yellow card, a decision the commentators criticized.
+The referee showed Koné a yellow card, a decision the commentators criticised.
 Kuipers said afterwards that he had not seen the text on Koné's shirt.

 Kah speaks seven languages, including English, Norwegian, and some Spanish.

 Kah possesses a US green card which qualifies him as a domestic player for MLS roster purposes.

 Kah is the nephew of Djimon Hounsou.